cwt/neosqlite/documents/JSON_EACH_ENHANCEMENTS_SUMMARY.md

 - **Cartesian Products**: Efficient handling of multiple array unwinding with proper SQL JOINs
 - **Group Operations**: Database-level grouping and aggregation with support for multiple accumulator functions
 - **Complex Pipelines**: Support for sophisticated aggregation pipelines with multiple stages
+- **Text Search**: Efficient text search on array elements with FTS5 integration

 ## Future Enhancement Opportunities

 ### Additional Optimizations
 1. **Additional Group Operations**: Support for more MongoDB-style group accumulators in SQL (e.g., `$push`, `$addToSet`)
-2. **Advanced $unwind Options**: Support for `includeArrayIndex` and `preserveNullAndEmptyArrays` options
+2. **Advanced $unwind Options**: Full support for all advanced options with SQL optimization
 3. **Complex Expression Support**: Handle more complex expressions in group operations and projections
+4. **Enhanced Text Search**: Advanced FTS5 features like phrase search and ranking

 ### Advanced Features
 1. **Index-Aware Optimization**: Leverage existing indexes in queries for even better performance
 2. **Query Planning**: Implement more sophisticated optimization decisions based on data statistics
 3. **Pipeline Reordering**: Intelligent rearrangement of pipeline stages for optimal performance
 4. **Memory-Constrained Processing**: Enhanced handling of very large datasets with streaming results
+5. **Hybrid Processing**: Use SQLite for preprocessing, Python for postprocessing complex cases

 ## Conclusion

-These enhancements significantly improve NeoSQLite's performance for aggregation operations involving array unwinding and grouping by leveraging SQLite's native `json_each()` function.
+These enhancements significantly improve NeoSQLite's performance for aggregation operations involving array unwinding, grouping, and text search by leveraging SQLite's native `json_each()` function.
 The implementation maintains full backward compatibility by falling back to the existing Python-based processing for complex cases that cannot be optimized at the SQL level.
 This approach provides substantial performance improvements for common aggregation patterns while preserving the flexibility of the existing API.